 Find A Safe Place

 Ensure you feel safe at home.
 If you are experiencing abuse or feel at risk of harm, reach out to someone you trust or call the Child Help Hotline.
 If you feel safe but need to leave home temporarily, see if there is a family you can stay with nearby.
-You may need to get parental permission, but if you speak to your parent, it is possible that the situation could work out for you both.
+You may need to receive parental permission, but if you speak to your parent, it is possible that the situation could work out for you both.

 If you need space while living at home with your parent, some ways to get out and take a break can include